Does the Lowest Bid Win the Contract?

 So no, we’re happy to share that the lowest bid doesn’t always win the contract.
 By no means does this mean that you should inflate your prices — you still need to remain competitive!
 What does it mean?
 That by fully complying with the RFP, holding a good reputation within the community and being a quality vendor, you have a great shot at winning the bid!

 Let The Bid Lab Guide You

 As Bid Builders and Bid Managers, we can help you decipher exactly what your RFP is requiring to submit a fully compliant bid.
-We will also translate RFP terminology into easily digestible words so you can feel confident with your response.
-Further, our experts will guide you through the process with skill, compassion, and attention to detail that helps your response make it to the top of the pile.
+We’ll also translate RFP terminology into easily digestible words so you can feel confident with your response.
+Further, our experts will guide you through the process with skill, compassion and attention to detail that helps your response make it to the top of the pile.
 To see how we can help you stand out from the competition, schedule a free consultation with us today!